RegioneER/RerUserDates/README.md

 ## Description

-This [Piwik](http://piwik.org) Plugin avoids regular users choosing date ranges as their default setting trying to save server resources, then removes custom range selection from the calendar.
+This [Piwik](http://piwik.org) Plugin lets you hide custom date range selection from calendar for regular users, also lets you avoid users setting ranges as default value in their profile.

-Each time users asks for ranged date reports, Piwik builds it on the fly during user's request.
+Each time users asks for ranged date reports, Piwik builds it on the fly during user's browsing.
-This slows down the server when you have a big amount of visits and a large number of tracked websites.
+This slows down your server when there is a load of visits and a large number of tracked websites.
-This action is resource intensive so when it happens, live tracking may become slow or inaccurate.
+As you can see this action is resource intensive so when it happens, live websites tracking may become slow or inaccurate.

 Installing this plugin you remove choices in the field _"Report date to load by default"_ in _User Settings page_ for all regular users.
-Superadmin users setting page remains untouched and adminstrators will see only a notification about plugin's behavior.
+Superadmin users setting page remains untouched and administrators will see only a notification about plugin's current behavior.

-Since version 1.1.0 regular users can't select any more a custom range in the calendar but Superadmins still can build reports.
+Another plugin's feature is regular users can't select any more a custom range in the calendar but Superadmins still can build reports.

+You can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page available in the super admin user interface.

 This plugin is translated in: English, Italian and French (just send a pull request to include your favourite language, see _Can I contribute_ f.a.q.)